How to Dominate your Next Draft

 As a wise student once said, “If you are not willing to learn, no one can help you.
 If you are determined to learn, no one can stop you.”

 Competition sneaks into almost everything you do, from the time you’re weighed as a baby to getting grades, interviewing for a job, and finding a life-mate.
 Comparison often leads to “stupid” rather than learning, and “stupid” doesn’t exist — Be aware of the difference between those two C-words and let’s have some Fun!
-If you need a pep talk first, click here for one from the President of Kids or here for one about Miracles.
-Learn how to compete better in this context and you’ll learn how to compete better in the real-world context.
+If you need (or need to show) a pep talk first, click here for some inspiration.
+Learn how to compete better in this context and you’ll learn how to compete better in the real-world context!
 “You were born to be [learners] — every one of you!”

 1) Know the Game.
 Win the Game!